chocolatey-community/chocolatey-vscode/README.md

 ## Commands

-The Chocolatey Visual Studio Code provides the following commands:
+The Chocolatey Visual Studio Code Extension provides the following commands:

 * `Chocolatey: Create new Chocolatey package` to create the default templated Chocolatey package at the root of current workspace.
 * `Chocolatey: Pack Chocolatey package(s)` to search current workspace for nuspec files and package them